ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Creating a Food Delivery Application with Spring Boot, Docker, and RabbitMQ - <a href="https://medium.com/@sancakliumit/creating-a-food-delivery-application-with-spring-boot-docker-and-rabbitmq-9ad9e379c20e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redis Cache with Spring Boot in Windows - <a href="https://medium.com/@prasanta-paul/redis-cache-with-spring-boot-in-windows-f4f0a453d174" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ümit Sancaklı`**
+✍️ **posted by `Prasanta Paul`**

-<blockquote>Let’s dive into building a simple food delivery app using Spring Boot, RabbitMQ, and Docker to manage real-time food orders without the…</blockquote>
+<blockquote>This article covers step-by-step process to setup Redis Cache in Windows machine for Spring Boot Application with JSON serialization.</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>